StephenRClark/NQS-VMC/README.md

 Coming soon ...
 --------------------
-PDF documentation for the code and a discussion of simple examples is in preparation.
+Documentation for the code and a discussion of simple examples is in preparation.

+The index for the current in-progress documentation can be found in [`MATLAB/Documentation/index.md`](MATLAB/Documentation/index.md);

 Key publications
 --------------------
 The following papers are related to this project: